4 Initiatives Improving the Massachusetts Innovation Economy

 Yesterday, MassIT brought MassChallenge, Workbar, NEVCA, Venture Café, Startup Institute, The Capital Network, Xconomy, Mass Innovation Nights and the City of Boston together to map the innovation ecosystem.
 Their specific focus was on finding how government can be most efficient and impactful in supporting technology startups.
 MassIT never intended for this meeting to be covered in the press.
 It was all about getting better at making Massachusetts better.

-Every day, I see more evidence that local and state government in Massachusetts has made a commitment to understanding and supporting innovation and entrepreneurship.
+Every day, I see more evidence that the government has made a commitment to understand and support the innovation and entrepreneur communities present in places like our coworking and shared office space in Massachusetts.
 As we move forward, it’s our responsibility to take them up on their offer of engagement and keep them honest on their commitments.

 What would you add to the innovation agenda?
 What is government not doing so well?
 Let me know in the comments!